Tuesday, September 10, 2024

 1. Easter is a moveable feast!
 It is observed on the first Sunday after the first full moon after the first day of spring.
 In our Gregorian calendar, it is always observed on a Sunday between March 22 and April 25.
 This means that while Christmas season has a predictable start date, Easter Season will be different every year.
 It also means that unlike the long, slow indoor days attended by Christmas, Easter comes with an outdoorsy itch of lengthening days and welcoming weather.
 There is little room in the Easter season for the kind of hearth-warmed traditions that give Christmas its reflective flavor.

-2. There are several events meriting attention before or around Easter Sunday.
+2. There are several events that call on our attention before or around Easter Sunday.
 If Easter occurs in March, it may be contesting with St. Patrick's Day celebrations.
-Passover, a meaningful celebration leading up to Easter, may fall before or after Easter Sunday.
+Passover, a meaningful celebration leading up to Easter, may fall before or after Easter Sunday (because, for Christians, the meaning of Passover is heavily associated with Easter, we often choose to celebrate a Passover-type dinner the Friday before Easter regardless of its official date that year).
 April Fool's Day tricks, General Conference plans, spring break vacations, and Fast Sunday observation, are all moveable parts of this celebration season.
 Even events as small as Doctor's Day, the Restoration of the Gospel, or the birthdays of Dr. Suess (anyone else observe that with a week of dress-up days at school?), J.S.
 Bach, or birthdays of your own may be brought into account when making celebration plans (like grocery-shopping...activity spacing...company planning...).
 For an involved family, springtime life is simmering with activity!

 There are a million ideas to celebrate a meaningful Easter.
 Take a quiet moment to decide how you want to experience it, and what you want your family to experience.
 Your own traditions will unfold over time, and they will change as ages change.
 Across the years, our Resurrection Celebrations have taken on a flavor of their own.
 Here are some ways Easter has become more savory to us.